RomanRD/doc-test/docs/user-documentation/document-management/page-info/text-document.rst

 ------------

 Text Document represents a web page.
-In this article, we'll take a look at special tabs for *Text*, documents in the *Page Info*.
+In this article, we'll take a look at special tabs for *Text* documents in the *Page Info*.

 ------------
 Metadata Tab